Try my peanut butter Butterfinger cheesecake next.

 - Make the cake: Using a handheld or stand mixer, beat the butter and brown sugar together on medium speed in a large bowl until creamed.
 About 2-3 minutes.
 Add eggs, one at a time, and beat until combined.
 Scrape down the sides of the bowl as needed.
 Add the peanut butter and vanilla extract, beating for about 2 full minutes.
 Set aside.

 - In a medium sized bowl, toss together the flour, baking powder, and salt.
 Slowly add the dry ingredients to the wet ingredients in 3 additions, stirring by hand after each addition.
 Batter will be thick.
-Add the milk and mix until just combined, do not overmix.
+Add the buttermilk and mix until just combined, do not overmix.

 - Spoon the batter into the prepared cake pan.
 Bake for 20 minutes.
 Remove from the oven and loosely cover with aluminum foil.
 Bake for an additional 12-13 minutes or until a toothpick inserted in the center comes out clean.
 Allow cake to cool completely in the pan on a wire rack.